mhapich/mhapich.github.io/README.md

 ## [Stock Market Data and Dashboard](https://github.com/mhapich/nasdaq.git)
 - In this repo you can see my Jupyter notebook, and also the many files that were containing the most recent stock prices and information up to that date.
 - Using Pandas, I created several of the features I would later be using in Tableau.
+- I will soon be updating this project.
+The update will contain different stocks - stocks I own, plus vegan stocks.
+- The stock prices will be the most recent from Yahoo Finance.
 - Here is a screenshot of my [Tableau interactive dashboard](https://public.tableau.com/views/StockMarketInteractiveDashboard/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) where you can change the dates and the company on which to focus.
+- I will also be creating and linking a new, more original Tableau dashboard.
 <img src="Assests/Images/stocksDashboard.png" width="800">
 <br><br>